Valorless/Discord-Presence-Simulator/README.md

 > Small Image Text: This is the text which will appear on discord, when you hover the mouse over the icon.

 > Show Time: This will show how long you've simulated.

+Known Bugs:
+- Status text may show "connected" even if not connected.